Xunnamius/symbiote/docs/src/commands/project/renovate/variables/renovationTasks.md

 > `optional` **check**: `BfeCheckFunction`\<`Record`\<`string`, `unknown`\>, [`GlobalExecutionContext`](../../../../configure/type-aliases/GlobalExecutionContext.md)\> \| `BfeCheckFunction`\<`Record`\<..., ...\>, [`GlobalExecutionContext`](../../../../configure/type-aliases/GlobalExecutionContext.md)\>[]

 `check` is the declarative option-specific version of vanilla yargs's `yargs::check()`.
-Also supports async and promise-returning functions.
+It also supports async and promise-returning functions.

 This function receives the `currentArgumentValue`, which you are free to type as you please, and the fully parsed `argv`.
 If this function throws,